Audi RS3 Review & Prices

 The RS3’s driver-focused interior makes it easy to focus on the road ahead, but it isn’t as exciting as other hot hatch cabins

-Audis are known for having cabins that play it safe style-wise, and although the RS3’s cabin is a nice place to be, it’s a bit dark and bland next to the likes of the A45 S – which is all about visual wow-factor.
+Audis are known for having cabins that play it safe style-wise, and although the RS3’s cabin is a nice place to be, it’s a bit dark and simple next to the likes of the A45 S – which is all about visual wow-factor.
 You can add colourful trim upgrades to give it a lift, though, which appear across the air vents, on the seats and the steering wheel.

 Audi’s infotainment system certainly works well in the RS3 and it’s all very simple to use on the move.
 You can also use either Apple CarPlay or Android Auto if you want to.
-Audi still doesn’t allow your phone maps to be mirrored on the digital instrument display though, which is a bit of a let down.

 Sticking with the instrument screen, Audi has introduced a new display mode with the RS3 called ‘RS Runway’.
 Designed to look like a runway, the vertically-aligned rev-counter and speedometer bars move towards you from the top of the screen as you accelerate, rather than moving away from you or round a dial.
 It just looks odd.